-Assign DNS automatically: Select to let the network router assign search domains and DNS server addresses to the device automatically.
+Assign DNS automatically: Select to let the DHCP server assign search domains and DNS server addresses to the device automatically.
 We recommend automatic DNS (DHCP) for most networks.

-Search domains: When you use a hostname that is not fully qualified, click Add search domain and enter a domain in which to search for the hostname used by the device.
+Search domains: When you use a hostname that is not fully qualified, click Add search domain and enter a domain in which to search for the hostname the device uses.